Symbiosis School for Liberal Arts Admissions 2026

 Correct Answer: 4

-Solution: To solve this, we use the fact that when two metallic spheres are brought into contact, charge redistributes such that their potentials become equal.
+Solution: When two metallic spheres are brought into contact, charges redistribute so that potentials are equal.

 Correct Answer: 4

-Step 1: Find the net emf and net internal resistance of the parallel combination.
+Step 1: Net emf and net internal resistance of parallel combination

 Step 2: Total resistance in the circuit